Licensing Exceptions

 Persons Conducting Newborn or School-Based Hearing Screenings

-covers standards of care and newborn screenings facilitated by the Nevada Early Hearing Detection and Intervention (EHDI) program, which allows any person to be trained by EDHI-contracted audiologists to conduct non-diagnostic newborn and school-based hearing screenings.
+NRS Chapter 442 covers standards of care and newborn screenings facilitated by the Nevada Early Hearing Detection and Intervention (EHDI) program, which allows any person to be trained by EDHI-contracted audiologists to conduct non-diagnostic newborn and school-based hearing screenings.
 EDHI also ensures that infants and children are referred to qualified hearing professionals for follow-up if screening indicates potential hearing loss.
-NRS Chapter 442

 Businesses